Dr Maike Kittelmann

 Role

-I am a Senior Lecturer in Cell and Developmental Biology in the department of Biological and Medical Sciences.
+I am a Senior Lecturer in Cell and Developmental Biology in the School of Biological and Medical Sciences.

-I teach Undergraduate level 5 and 6 module Animal Developmental Biology and Animal Behaviour and Neurobiology and supervise Master and PhD student.
+I teach undergraduate level 5 and 6 module Animal Developmental Biology and Animal Behaviour and Neurobiology and supervise master's and PhD students.

 My lab is interested in the evolution and development of the nervous system, sensory organs and synaptic connections.
 We take advantage of the vast molecular and genetic toolkits available in model organisms like Drosophila and C. elegans to understand core principles and apply this knowledge in comparative studies to non-model organisms.